Advice for High School Seniors: Keep your head up! 5 tips for the Class of 2021 during COVID-19

 Exercise.
 Consider the life you want for yourself.
 If you want to stay in shape for the day when you can rejoin team sports, then craft a weight and cardio routine.
 (Find them online or email your future or former coach or phys ed teacher for advice.)
 If you want to soothe your mind and body, consider yoga.
 North Central College offers free access to at-home exercises, workouts and health and fitness tips – even if you’re not connected with the college.
 (Follow Cardinal Fit on Instagram @ncc cardinalfit.)

 Eat healthy foods, but don’t obsess about the number on the scale.
 It’s natural for body weight to fluctuate, especially during stressful times.
 Focus on taking care of yourself and giving yourself the fuel you need.
+Look for a partner that will help you stay on track, whether it's for your workouts, assignments, to-do list, or even your sleeping schedule.
+Having a partner will help you with stress management.

 #5) Give yourself a break.